Texas lawmakers issue 20 articles of impeachment against state Attorney General Ken Paxton

 This story has been corrected to reflect that impeachment requires a majority, not a two-thirds, vote of the Texas House.

 Bleiberg reported from Dallas.
-Associated Press reporters Paul J. Weber and Jim Vertuno contributed from Austin.
+Associated Press reporters Paul J. Weber and Jim Vertuno contributed from Austin, Texas.

 Credit: AP